Beskydy Tunnel

-The Beskydy Tunnel (Бескидський тунель) is a railway tunnel of the Lviv Railways under the Volovets Pass in the Carpathian Mountains.
-As the second-longest tunnel in Ukraine, it is a part of the fifth pan-European transit corridor (Italy-Slovenia-Hungary-Slovakia-Ukraine).
+The Beskydy Tunnel (Бескидський тунель) is a railway tunnel of the Lviv Railways between the towns of Beskid and Skotarske and passes through the Carpathian Mountains under the Volovets Pass.
+As the second-longest tunnel in the Ukrainian rail network, it is part of Europe's Corridor V (Italy-Slovenia-Hungary-Slovakia-Ukraine), thus linking Lviv in western Ukraine to cities such as Venice and Trieste in northern Italy, as well as various other locations along the route in Slovenia and Hungary.

-Old tunnel
+History

-The first Beskydy Tunnel, built in 1886, was 1750 m long and on an alignment between train stations at Beskid and Skotarske.
-In time, the capacity of the tunnel no longer met increasing demand, thus it was decided to make a new bore parallel to the existing tunnel.
-Discussions began in 1998 and construction started in 2014.
-The new tunnel has a length of 1,822 meters and is covered by up to 180 meters of rock.
-The internal dimensions of 8.5 meters height and 10.5 meters width allows for a double track railway to be accommodated.
+The first Beskydy Tunnel, built in 1886, was 1750 m long.
+In time, its capacity no longer met increasing demand, thus it was decided to make a new bore parallel to the existing one.
+Discussions began in 1998 and construction started in 2014, using the New Austrian Tunneling Method.
+Breakthrough was achieved in January 2016 and it was inaugurated in a ceremony by Ukrainian President Petro Poroshenko in late May 2018.

+The new tunnel has a length of 1,822 m and is covered by up to 180 m of rock.
+The internal dimensions of 8.5 m height and 10.5 m width allows for a double track railway to be accommodated.
+The two tubes are connected by three lugs, while the old tunnel is being used as a rescue route for the new one.

 The maximum speed was increased from 40 km/h to 70 km/h.
-As a result, the tunnel can now handle daily traffic of 50 to 100 trains.
-The two tubes are connected by three lugs, while the old tunnel is being used as a rescue route for the new one.
-During late May 2018, the tunnel was inaugurated in a ceremony.

-New tunnel

-The new Beskydy tunnel passes through the mountains between the towns of Beskid and Skotarske and connects the Ukrainian rail network with Europe's Corridor V, thus linking the city of Lviv in western Ukraine to cities such as Venice and Trieste in northern Italy, as well as various other locations along the route in Slovenia and Hungary.
-The new tunnel is expected to handle nearly 60% of all rail traffic travelling between Ukraine and the European Union.
+As a result, the tunnel can now handle 50 to 100 trains daily, nearly 60% of all rail traffic between Ukraine and the European Union, and it will reduce journey times between Lviv and Ukrainian border town Chop, in a bid to facilitate exports of domestic products to neighbouring countries.

 The project was financed by the European Bank for Reconstruction and Development (EBRD) and the European Investment Bank (EIB); the EBRD invested $40 million, while the EIB contributed €55 million ($64.5 million) for construction.
-The EBRD director for Ukraine Sevki Acuner said: "The new tunnel is a positive example of the contemporary relationship between Ukraine and Europe.
-It will unblock the worst bottleneck in the east-west transport corridor.
-More importantly, it symbolises Ukraine's aspiration to be integrated into the EU economy and to become part of the 21st-century European family".

 In addition to providing financing, technical expertise was bought in from the EU, especially from Austria, to support the development of the tunnel.
-The new tunnel was built with the New Austrian Tunneling Method.
-Breakthrough was achieved in January 2016.
 The construction process reportedly required 130,000 tonnes of concrete and 8,000 tonnes of steel.

-The Beskydy rail tunnel was inaugurated by Ukrainian President Petro Poroshenko in late May 2018.
-It will reduce journey times between Lviv and Ukrainian border town Chop, in a bid to facilitate exports of domestic products to neighbouring countries.